5-star customer service - Get your full car history check with CarVeto here

 Send your logbook to the DVLA.

-Similarly, if you have changed names you must complete the appropriate Section 3 or 6 and send the car registration document to DVLA.
+Similarly, if you have changed names you must complete Section 3 or 6 and send the car registration document to DVLA.

-If you incur a parking ticket, speeding ticket or road traffic accident, the offence notification will be sent via the information held on the DVLA database which is one of the reasons why it is so important to keep your information updated at all times.
+If you incur a parking ticket, speeding ticket or road traffic accident, the offence notification will be sent via the information held on the DVLA database, which is one of the reasons why keeping your information updated at all times is so important.

-There were recent changes to the type of detail included on a logbook.
-DVLA no longer include the previous owners name or address on the logbook.
-It means the new owner can no longer get in touch with previous keepers to find out about servicing and other maintenance requirements.
+Recent changes to the type of detail included in a logbook have resulted in the DVLA no longer including the previous owner's name or address on the logbook.
+This means the new owner can no longer contact previous keepers to find out about servicing and other maintenance requirements.

 DVLA contact information: